 We record a valuation allowance to reduce our deferred tax assets to the amount that is more likely than not to be realized.
-As of March 31, 2011, we had tax operating loss carryforwards related to consolidated corporate tax of ¥0.4 billion.
+As of March 31, 2012, we had tax operating loss carryforwards not subject to consolidation tax filing of \(\frac{\pmathbf{4}}{3}\).
+4 billion and tax operating loss carryforwards related to inhabitant and enterprise tax subject to consolidation tax filing of \(\frac{\pmathbf{4}}{3}\).
+3 billion.
 The tax operating loss carryforwards are available to offset future taxable income and will expire as shown in Note 12 of our consolidated financial statements.
-Deferred tax expense for the fiscal year ended March 31, 2011 was ¥0.6 billion.
+Deferred tax expense for the fiscal year ended March 31, 2012 was \(\frac{\pmathbf{3}}{3}\) 6 million.
 While we have considered future taxable income and ongoing prudent and feasible tax planning strategies in assessing the need for the valuation allowance, if there are changes in circumstances that causes a change in judgment about the realizability of the related deferred tax asset in future years, a release of or an increase in valuation allowance against deferred tax assets related to tax operating loss carryforwards and other temporary differences would result in the decrease or increase in deferred tax expense.